52 Different Types of Beetles in Arizona

 A male Dentate Stink Beetle will have a large, curved horn on its head that can be used as a defensive weapon against predators.

 Usually, these beetles are found at night on flowers, feeding primarily on nectar and other plants.
-The female will lay her eggs directly onto the ground, and she may use the male’s horn to do so if he is present.
+The female will lay her eggs directly onto the ground, and she may use the male’s horn if he is present.
 The eggs that hatch into larvae undergo three stages before becoming adults.

 41. Desert Stink Beetle

 While thinking about the various types of beetles in Arizona, did this Desert Stink Beetle pop into your head?
-This beetle is native to the southwestern United States and Mexico.
+This beetle is native to the southwestern United States and Mexico

 In the US, it is found from Southern California east to central Texas and north to eastern Colorado.
 The Desert Stink Beetle is a member of the family Carabidae or ground beetles.